chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ### Setting up your node in the Dashboard

 Now lets add your node in there.
+The addresses set for demonstration purposes are just the longest running nodes I could find and are likely run by Ambrosus.
-Set visibility of layers according to your nodetype and click on its online status layer.
+Set visibility of layers according to your nodetype and click on the online status layer.
-On the right side there is the option to switch beteen common, which is mainly UI settings and widget-specific, which contains the whole Applescript to load a nodes online status into the dashboard.
+On the right side there is the option to switch between common, which is mainly UI settings and widget-specific, which contains the whole Applescript to load a nodes online status into the dashboard.
 Just enter your nodes public address into the script und click save at the top when the option comes up.